Benign prostatic hyperplasia

 - When the internal sphincter is open, urine flows out of the bladder into the urethra (the tube that carries urine from the bladder out through the penis).

 Doctors are not exactly sure what causes benign prostatic hyperplasia.
-The changes that occur with male sex hormone as part of the aging process appear to play a role in the enlargement of the prostate gland.
+The changes that occur with male sex hormone as part of the aging process appear to play a role in prostate gland enlargement.

 Male Hormones.
 Androgens (male hormones) affect prostate growth.
 The most important androgen is testosterone, which is produced in the testes throughout a man's lifetime.
 The prostate converts testosterone to another powerful androgen, dihydrotestosterone (DHT).